 In the last month of his life Moses ceased to be the liberator, the miracle-worker, the redeemer, and became instead Moshe Rabbeinu, "Moses, our teacher."
 He was the first example in history of the leadership type in which Jews have excelled: the leader as teacher.

-Moses surely knew that some of his greatest achievements would not last forever.
-The people he had rescued would one day suffer exile and persecution again.
+"This is a metation of post rescued would one day suffer exile and persecution again.
 The next time, though, they would not have a Moses to do miracles.
 So he planted a vision in their minds, hope in their hearts, a discipline in their deeds and a strength in their souls that would never fade.
 When leaders become educators they change lives.